 Stretching the entire length of Fraser Island’s (K’gari) east coast, 75 Mile Beach is a National gazetted highway and is the gateway to all the island’s main attractions.
 With huge stretches of wide sandy beach, this stunning beach is perfect for driving.
 It is not suited to swimming with its rough waters and healthy shark population.
 Nevertheless, this is one of the Queensland beaches you don’t want to miss!

 While you may not be able to swim in the ocean off 75 Mile Beach, there are many other places along the beach for swimming.
 One of the most popular areas for a splash is Eli Creek, a natural lazy river that gently flows from inland out to the beach.
 Another brilliant swimming spot is the Champagne Pools.
 This is where the ocean fills these natural rock pools, creating a bubbly champagne-like swimming experience.

 K’gari which means “paradise” is the traditional name given to the island by the Butchulla people

 Other iconic Fraser Island attractions also call 75 Mile Beach home, including the Maheno Shipwreck, Indian Rock, Wabby Lake, Hammerstone Sand Blow, Ocean Lake, Nkgala Rocks, Waddy Point and more.
 From 75 Mile Beach, you can also drive inland to reach the island’s other attractions, including the world-famous Lake McKenzie.

-There are a few little towns located along 75 Mile Beach where you can stop in for lunch.
-The first town from the south is Eurong which is home to the Eurong Resort.
+There are a few little towns along 75 Mile Beach where you can stop in for lunch.
+The first town from the south is Eurong, which is home to the Eurong Resort.
 Here you’ll find the most options for food, including a restaurant and bakery.
 Then there is Happy Valley, Cathedrals, and Orchid Beach; all towns have great little cafes/pub-style places where you can grab a meal.

 Suggested by Melissa from Queensland Camping